-STAR TREK VIII: FIRST CONTACT - 2000
+STAR TREK: FIRST CONTACT

 Good news, Captain.
 Sensors indicate a minimum of exposition.

 STAR TREK VIII: FIRST CONTACT (the 8th Trek movie) was written by Rick Berman, Brannon Braga (MISSION IMPOSSIBLE II) and Ronald D. Moore (MISSION IMPOSSIBLE II) and directed by Jonathon Frakes (ROSWELL [TV], TOTAL RECALL 2) who also stars as Commander Riker, first officer of the Enterprise.

 Jean-Luc Picard (Patrick Stewart: X-MEN, CONSPIRACY THEORY) is having a very bad dream.
 Years ago he was kidnapped and assimilated by the Borg, a race of cyborgs intent on galactic conquest.
 Picard was ultimately rescued but still suffers from post traumatic stress syndrome and occasional nightmares.
 He wakes up just in time to receive a call from Admiral Hayes (Jack Shearer: END OF DAYS) concerning a Federation colony thats been attacked and destroyed.
 Before the Admiral can finish his sentence Picard knows: the Borg invasion has begun.